ElSayed-Fathi/ElectronicsRetailDWH/README.md

 |
 ├── README.md                           # Project overview and instructions
 |
-└──LICENSE                              # License information for the repository
+└── LICENSE                              # License information for the repository
 ```

 ## Conclusion: